zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Teaching Experiences:
 ======
-COMP4442: Service and Cloud Computing, Department of Computing, The Hong Kong Polytechnic University, 2023 Spring Semester, 2024 Spring Semester
+COMP4442: Service and Cloud Computing, Department of Computing, The Hong Kong Polytechnic University, 2023, 2024, 2025 Spring Semester

 COMP7104: The Introduction of the Linux Operating System, Lecturer, The University of Hong Kong